 Energy conservation technology absorption and foreign exchange earnings and outgo

 The information on conservation of energy technology absorption and foreign exchangeearnings and outgo stipulated under Section 134(3)(m) of the Companies Act 2013 read withRule 8 of The Companies (Accounts) Rules 2014 is annexed herewith as AnnexureVIII' to this report.

 Significant and material orders passed by the regulators or courts

-There are no significant material orders passed by the Regulators / Courts whichwould impact the going concern status of the Company and its future operations.
+There are no significant or material orders passed by the Regulators / Courts whichwould impact the going concern status of the Company and its future operations.

 Your Directors gratefully acknowledge the ongoing co-operation and support provided bythe Central and State Governments Stock Exchanges SEBI RBI and other Regulatory Bodies.

-| ||On behalf of the Board |
+| ||For and on behalf of the Board |

 | ||Sd/- |

 |Place: Hyderabad ||Challa Rajendra Prasad |